argmaxml/recsplain/docs/source/configuration.rst

 Configuration
 =================

-Configure the recsplain system using ``init_schema``.
+After installing the package, configure the system with your filters, encoders, and metric.

+The reasons you need to configure the system is so that it knows how to:

+- partition your items into separate containers
+- compare items within the same partition

+To enter your configuration settings, use the ``init_schema`` method.

 It requires you send data when you call it, and in response it returns data about the system configurations.

-Configure the system so that you can tell it how to:

-- partition the items into separate containers
-- compare items within the same partition

-To configure the system, input your preferences using ``init_schema``.

-Input
+Inputs
 ----------------

 The ``init_schema`` method requires the following inputs: